blazejkustra/react-compiler-marker/WEBSTORM_IMPLEMENTATION.md

 This document summarizes the WebStorm/IntelliJ IDEA plugin implementation for React Compiler Marker.

-## What Was Implemented
+## What should be implemented

 A complete WebStorm/IntelliJ IDEA plugin that provides the same functionality as the VS Code extension by connecting to the existing LSP server.
+It should be able to:
+- Show visual markers (✨ and 🚫) next to React components to indicate whether they were successfully optimized by the React Compiler.
+- Provide commands to activate/deactivate the extension, check the current file, and preview the compiled output.
+- Provide settings to configure the emoji markers and the babel plugin path.
+- Provide a startup activity to initialize the plugin on IDE start.
+- Provide documentation to help users understand the plugin and how to use it.
+- Provide a build and distribution system to build the plugin and distribute it to the users.

 ## Architecture